jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

                 };
     }

-The alert reader will notice that the classes shown are often ``static``, nested classes.
+The alert reader will notice that the classes shown in our examples are often ``static`` nested classes.
 This has no functional significance.
-Simply we wish to hide them within the test class that demonstrates them.
+We simply want to hide them within the test class that demonstrates them.
-Once they mature, we'll create public- or package-visible classes.
+Once they mature, we'll create public or package-visible classes.

 Each handler must be capable of all the operations the interpreter might need, but for now we'll be satisfied with two arithmetic operations: